IADC membership is by invitation-only. Potential nominees should not be consulted prior to approval by the Board of Directors.

 IADC Membership Qualifications

-Any person who is and, for at least eight years immediately prior to being nominated for Membership, has been licensed or otherwise authorized to practice law in any country, state or territory or other political subdivision duly authorized to administer justice in said jurisdiction, and is of high professional standing, who is principally devoted to the representation of defendants or business in formal legal dispute resolution and who will contribute to the purposes and activities of the Association; provided, however, that service on the bench or as a public official engaged in the supervision or regulation of the insurance industry for all or any part of the eight years immediately preceding a nomination for Membership shall satisfy, pro tanto, the foregoing experience requirements.
+- Any person who is and, for at least eight years immediately prior to being nominated for Membership, has been licensed or otherwise authorized to practice law in any country, state, or territory or other political subdivision duly authorized to administer justice in said jurisdiction, and is of high professional standing, whose practice is principally devoted to the representation of defendants, business, management, or insurance interests in the resolution of legal disputes or who represents and advances business interests before regulatory boards, governmental agencies, or in administrative proceedings; and who will contribute to the purposes and activities of the Association; provided, however, that service on the bench or as a public official engaged in the supervision or regulation of the insurance industry for all or any part of the eight (8) years immediately preceding a nomination for Membership shall satisfy, pro tanto, the foregoing experience requirements.
 To be eligible for membership it is expected that the individual would contribute to and promote the purposes and activities of the Association.

 The IADC Membership Process

 - Outside counsel nominations require one IADC member to nominate the individual and two IADC members to sponsor the individual.
 Nominations for individuals outside the United States, as well as corporate counsel and insurance executives, require one nomination and one sponsor.
 IADC members may support a qualified individual for membership by:

 - Once nominations are complete, they are reviewed by the Membership Committee which seeks input from members in the nominee’s state or region.

 - Once reviewed by the Membership Committee, nominations are presented monthly to the Board of Directors for approval.
 Those nominees approved by the Board are contacted by the IADC office and offered the opportunity to join.

 - For further information on the membership process, please check out the Membership Process Guide.